Key word analysis

 - Using the drop-down list "Compute statistics with reference to", users may opt for statistics to be computed relative to all words of the corpora or to words of a selected word category.

 - The field "Minimum frequency" allows to limit analysis to words occurring with minimum frequency in the test corpus.
-Normally, it does not make much sense to include extremely rare lexemes in an analysis.
+Normally, it does not make much sense to include extremely rare lexemes in an

 - The field "Minimum frequency" allows to limit analysis to words occurring with minimum frequency in the test corpus.
-Normally, it does not make much sense to include extremely rare lexemes in an analysis.
-The higher the value set, the more words drop out of selection.
-The fourth column in the results table shows "Deviation from expected value".
+Normally, it does not make much sense to include extremely rare lexemes in an

 - The drop-down list "Sort results by" permits users to choose whether words are to be sorted (in descending order) based on Chi-square or log-likelihood statistics.